Winston Peters: Foreign affairs

 Due to his position on not recognising Palestinian statehood, Peters was the target of protest action by Palestinian solidarity protesters in Auckland and Port Chalmers.
 On 6 October, a 29-year-old man damaged a window at Peter's Auckland home with a crowbar.
 The following day, the man turned himself in to the police, who charged him with burglary.
 The attack on Peters' home was condemned by Prime Minister Luxon, Labour leader Chris Hipkins and Green Party co-leader Chlöe Swarbrick.
 Peters accused Swarbrick of inciting violence and vandalism through her criticism of the Government's policies towards Israel-Palestine.
 On 7 October, telecommunications company One NZ terminated the contract of an actor who had doxxed Peters by sharing his street address online.

-In mid October 2025, Peters confirmed that New Zealand would be reinstating several United Nations sanctions targeting Iran including asset freezes and travel bans against certain sanctioned individuals and trade bans on certain nuclear and military products.
-These sanctions were reinstated after Iran withdrew from the JCPOA in September 2025 following the Iran-Israel war in mid-June 2025.
+In mid-October 2025, Peters confirmed that New Zealand would be reinstating several United Nations sanctions targeting Iran including asset freezes and travel bans against certain sanctioned individuals and trade bans on certain nuclear and military products.
+These sanctions were reinstated after Iran withdrew from the JCPOA in September 2025 following the Twelve-Day War in mid-June 2025.

+In late December 2025, Peters criticised a proposed Indian-New Zealand free trade agreement, saying that it disadvantaged New Zealand's dairy industry and boosted Indian immigration to New Zealand.
+He also invoked New Zealand First's "agree to disagree" provision of its coalition agreement with the National Party.

+Following the Israeli–United States strikes on Iran which began the 2026 Iran war on 28 February 2026, Peters and Luxon issued a joint statement defending the strikes as a response to Iranian "threats to international peace and security" and called for a resumption of negotiations and adherence to international law.

+In late March 2026, Peters and MFAT officials met with Cook Islands Prime Minister Mark Brown and Cook Islands officials at Peters' Auckland home.
+While the two parties did not reach an agreement on repairing the strained bilateral relationship, they agreed to continue political dialogue on resolving bilateral disagreements.
+On 2 April 2026, Peters and Brown signed a defence and security declaration in Rarotonga.
+Peter also confirmed that New Zealand would resume about NZ$29.8 million in annual aid funding to the islands territory; repairing mended bilateral relations, which has been strained in 2025 by the Cook Islands signing several partnership agreements with China.
+The defence and security declaration ensures that New Zealand would be privy to similar deals with third countries in the future.